f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 From a design standpoint it is best to spread in-band network connections across multiple blades if possible.
 Assuming there is more than one blade within a chassis partition spreading network connections via LAG’s will give the best resiliency and performance.
 Consider the diagram below where a LAG is split across two different BX110 blades.
 Incoming traffic should hash across both links and statistically should provide fairly even distribution given enough connections.
 Performance can still be lumpy, as the upstream switch is likely performing a hash-based distribution, and not distributing based on load.

 Incoming traffic will go through a disaggregation (DAG) process where connections are spread across all processors within the VELOS tenant.
 Again, a hash-based distribution will decide which blade/processor should handle the incoming connection.
-Given enough connections the expectation is that half are processed locally on the incoming blade, and the other half will be sent across the backplane to another blade.
+Given enough connections the expectation is that half are processed locally on the incoming blade, and the other half will be sent across the backplane to another blade assuming a tenant is configured to utilize more than one blade.
 If the return traffic going outbound can egress on the same blade that processed the connection, then a backplane traversal is saved, it doesn’t have to go back to the incoming blade.
 If a blade fails, or one of the links in the LAG should fail, then all traffic will ingress and egress on the remaining blade.
-There are more granular configuration options within the tenant to determine how failover cases should be handled if.
-Blade should fail.
+There are more granular configuration options within the tenant to determine how failover cases should be handled if a blade should fail.
 Of course, additional blades/links can be added to a chassis partition, but they follow this forwarding behavior:

 .. image:: images/velos_high_availability/image6.png
   :align: center